icgc-dcc/dcc-docs/docs/download/guide.md

 ##### Why do I get a security exception when I try to download an object?

 If you are targeting the AWS cloud, ensure that you are running within the `us-east-1` [region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones).
-If you are targeting Collaboratory, make sure you are inside the OpenStack environment.

 ##### I can’t use the result of a `url` command with `samtools`: